Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
 ## Week 38

-The plan for this week is to get hands on with the MCS practical.
-It is possible to ask questions about the compulsory execise, but these questions should be gathered prior to the class.
-The time of the practical class should be used to work on the MCS practical P2.
-On Friday, we begin with a new chapter on First Order Reliability Methods (FORM).
-FORM is a method used to estimate probability of failures in a fast and accurate manner, based on a linear approximation.
+The plan for this week is to introduce the second compulsory exercise and to get hands on with the implementation of FORM in Python.

 | Compend. | Type |     Topic                                                 |	Lecturer |	Date       | Location |
 |----------|------|-----------------------------------------------------------|----------|-------------|----------|